IMC-Carolinage/ConnectCustomSubscriptionReport/subscription_report/subscription_billing_data_by_marketplace/Readme.md

-# Report: Pay-as-you-go Subscriptions Report by Product and Marketplace
+# Report: Last month Subscriptions Billing data by Product and Marketplace

-Given a month, it creates an Excel report with the subscriptions active during the data for reconciliation.
+Given a Product and Marketplace, it creates an Excel report with the Active Subscriptions in the last month for reconciliation.

-It takes only Production environment subscriptions.
+It takes only Production environment subscriptions active in the month previous to the generation date.

 # Filtering Parameters